 In 1919, Littleton voters approved a bond issue for a government building to serve as the city hall.
 Within a year, a building to be known as Town Hall was completed on Main Street.
-Built in the Italian Renaissance style, it is striking for its decorative terra cotta cladding and pointed arched windows at the upper level.
+Designed by Colorado architect J.J.
+B. Benedict in the Italian Renaissance style, it is striking for its decorative terra cotta cladding and pointed arched windows at the upper level.
 At the street level, the design consists of three large inset entrances with multi-light doors.
 In addition to serving as the Town's offices, the building housed the city's fire station, and the doors were designed to accommodate access for the fire trucks.
 Town Hall is one of the finest structures within the proposed district and was recognized by a national planning publication as the "finest town hall for a small American town."
 Town Hall served as Littleton's city hall for 59 years, before the current city building was erected several blocks away on W. Berry Avenue.

-Town Hall, built in 1921, where local government offices and the fire station were located until 1979.
+Town Hall, designed by Colorado architect J.J.B.
+Benedict, built in 1921 local government offices and the fire station were located until 1979.